drcandacemakedamoore/cleanX/README.md

 - a [python](https://www.python.org/downloads/) installation (3.7, 3.8 or 3.9)
 - ability to create virtual environments (recommended, not absolutely necessary)
 - tesseract-ocr, matplotlib, pandas, pillow and/or opencv
-- optional recommendation of simpleITK or pydicom for dicom to jpg conversion
+- optional recommendation of simpleITK or pydicom for DICOM/dcm to jpg conversion
 - anaconda is now supported, but not technically necessary